szabgab/awesome-for-non-programmers/README.md

 * [jsonmc](https://github.com/jsonmc/jsonmc) A comprehensive collection of movies and actors -- easy to use and parsed in json file format, segregated by release year.
 * [LearningOpportunity](https://guides.github.com/activities/hello-world/) Guide that provides a quick and short tutorial on how to start contributing with GitHub.
 * [lang++](https://github.com/fibanneacci/langplusplus): A collection of code editing tools with support for non-English languages.
 Non-programmers have the opportunity to contribute to the translations.
+* [Legesher project] (https://github.com/legesher/legesher-dot-io): Legesher is an open source project that allows creativity and innovation to not be lost in translation.
+There are lots of opportunities there for all the people to contribute.

 ## Contributing to this list